-HBO has gotten a tremendous amount of critical praise in recent years for several of their productions, and, while it's true they've sometimes done some of the best work on television, it's often the case that this hype turns out to be a lot of hooey--mediocre and even poor product elevated beyond any reasonable estimation of its merits (BAND OF BROTHERS, SIX FEET UNDER, OZ, to name but a random few).
+HBO has gotten a tremendous amount of critical praise in recent years for several of their productions and while it's true they've sometimes done some of the best work on television, it's often the case that this hype turns out to be a lot of hooey--mediocre and even poor product elevated beyond any reasonable estimation of its merits.
 One project showered with this sort of profuse praise that actually lived up to--and exceeded--its hype is ROME, a massive two-season, 22 chapter epic set in the last days of the Roman Republic.

-The series isn't without flaws, but most of them are very minor.
+The series isn't without flaws but most of them are very minor.
 Its conclusion, I'll concede, isn't very good--probably the series' weakest point.
 There have been some quibbles among commentators on the show about historical accuracy.
 These seem grossly misplaced to me.
-Jonathan Stamp, the series' historical consultant, has said ROME aims for authenticity, not necessarily painstaking historical accuracy, and the most brutal of scoffers on this point would be hard pressed to deny that the show has authenticity in spades, but it's also pretty good history.
-Corners are sometimes cut, events are somewhat altered at times, a lot of the show deals with fictional characters (or fictionalized versions of real ones), but it still manages to hit pretty close to the mark, when it comes to the historical record, and, by the usual standard of such projects (see, most recently, GLADIATOR), it may as well be a history textbook.
+Jonathan Stamp, the series' historical consultant, has said ROME aims for authenticity, not necessarily painstaking historical accuracy, and the most brutal of scoffers on this point would be hard pressed to deny that the show has authenticity in spades but it's also pretty good history.
+Corners are sometimes cut, events are somewhat altered at times, a lot of the show deals with fictional characters (or fictionalized versions of real ones) but it still manages to hit pretty close to the mark when it comes to the broad historical record and by the usual standard of such projects (see, most recently, GLADIATOR), it may as well be a history textbook.

-Both seasons of ROME are available on DVD, but, unfortunately, HBO continues their practice of confusing their wares with those of the Criterion Collection when it comes to pricing.
-The DVD releases are as good as the series, and packed to the gills with excellent extras, but upon their initial release, they were insanely overpriced--many times reasonable, and far more than I'm willing to pay.
-They've come down quite a bit, but contemplating the current $80+ price-tag for a 22-episode series, I can't help but reflect on the irony of the fact that, in this age when we hear so much of piracy, the talk is always centered around some teenagers downloading files on their computers.
+Both seasons of ROME are available on DVD but unfortunately, HBO continues their practice of confusing their wares with those of the Criterion Collection when it comes to pricing.
+The DVD releases are as good as the series, and packed to the gills with excellent extras but upon their initial release, they were insanely overpriced--many times anything reasonable and far more than I'm willing to pay.
+They've come down quite a bit but contemplating the current $80+ price-tag for a 22-episode series, I can't help but reflect on the irony of the fact that, in this age when we hear so much of piracy, the talk is always centered around some teenagers downloading files on their computers.
 I ended up purchasing my copies of ROME used, at a fraction of what they cost new, which is probably the best way to go.
 Or just rent them.
 But see them.